libp2p/specs/kad-dht/README.md

 ### Peer routing

 The below is one possible algorithm to find nodes closest to a given key on the DHT.
-Implementations may diverge from this base algorithm as long as they continue to adhere to the wire format.
+Implementations may diverge from this base algorithm as long as they adhere to the wire format and make progress towards the target key.

 Let's assume we’re looking for nodes closest to key `Key`.
 We then enter an iterative network search.